IBUNHABIBU/GRID-FRAMEWORK/README.md

 Give a :star: if you liked this project
 ## Acknowledgments
 Credits goes to
-- My mentor for technical assistance
+- My mentor for technical assistance.
-- All Microverse TSEs for their feedback that make me to improve technically
+- All Microverse TSEs for their feedback that make me to improve technically.
 ## 📝 License
 This project is [MIT](LICENCE) licensed.